 8/ Continuation of PartyIdentifier (if needed and room left).

-Number 1/ is mandatory and Number 4/ and 5/ if present, must be present together or none of them.
+Number 1/ and 3/ are mandatory and Number 4/ and 5/ if present, must be present together or none of them.

 Number 6/CUST and 7/NIDN will not be translated if already used to build the FATF Identification.

 If Account is absent and if the PartyIdentifier must be completed, number “8/” will be used if room left.

+LEI priority.
+The function MX_To_MTPartyNameAndStructuredAddress reserves one line for LEI if present.
+The presence of the LEI is taken into account to calculate the room left for the translation of the structured postal address (2/StreetLine and 3/CountryLine).
+In other words, LEI, if present must be translated due to the reserved line.

+As LEI can only be present in OrganisationID, it cannot conflict with the other numbers (4/, 5/, 6/ and 7/) extracted from Private ID per construction.
+LEI has priority on “8/” in case it is present.

 .